 Why do these aspects matter?
 They all relate to risk.
 If your insurance provider determines that these factors make your home riskier to insure, you’re likely to wind up paying more for your homeowners insurance policy.
 You have the ability to reduce these risks, however.
 Making your home more secure is a good start.
 Installing a complete home security system, for example, can lower the likelihood that your insurance company will need to pay up in the event of a burglary.
 Even installing motion-sensitive lights and surveillance cameras can lower your risk—and therefore your premium.

-Most Illinois home insurance companies offer a range of coverage options; some of which are defined below:
+Most Illinois homeowners insurance companies offer a range of insurance coverage options; some of which are defined below:

 - HO-1: Limited Coverage